SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/01_graphit_overview.md

 - Create dynamic CSV, XML and JSON documents.
 - Accept external input as variables.
 - Use variables in queries.
-- Execute queries on an LUDB, iterates over the results and uses the returned values to create the response document.
+- Execute queries on an LUDB, iterate over the results and use the returned values to create the response document.
 - Execute queries on interfaces other than Fabric.
 - Use prepared statements.
 - Implement XML and JSON hierarchy, including queries in inner hierarchy levels.